 3. How to easily apply a tempered glass screen protector.

 I’m not going to tell you the steps that most of the other sites may have mentioned: clean your hands and your phone; check the placement of the screen protector; placing the glass; let the glass do the work, etc.

 Just check the below video.

 Isn’t that easy?
 Just exactly as the video shows, cleaning your phone is very important to ensure that no dust has sneaked in.

 You may find the screen protector in the video is super easy to apply and you can hardly see it on the phone screen.
 Can you guess the specifications of it?
-Well, it’s actually a 2.5D glass screen protector, 9H hardness, 0.33mm thickness, and the best part of it is: it’s a free gift that is shipped along with the PITAKA MagCase.
-It’s all part of the seamless experience that PITAKA provides to ensure both phone and screen are properly protected.
+Well, it’s actually a 2.5D glass screen protector, 9H hardness, 0.33mm thickness, It’s all part of the seamless experience that PITAKA provides to ensure both phone and screen are properly protected.

 A screen protector, especially a tempered glass protector, is necessary if you don’t want to collect scratches on the screen just by using your smartphone every day.